 In conclusion about the best things to see in LANGKAWI

 To sum up our impressions of Langkawi, it is a great discovery and one of the best places to visit in Malaysia.

-The nature here is a mixture of mountains, mangroves, many animals such as monkeys of different species, but also many birds, including beautiful eagles.
+Nature here is a mixture of mountains, mangroves, and many animals such as monkeys of different species, but also many birds, including beautiful eagles.

 A good part of the island is still well covered by its tropical forest.
 There are several waterfalls too.

-And finally, of course, let’s not forget its beaches, some of which are really scenic!
+And finally, of course, let’s not forget its beaches, some of which are scenic!